Recursive numeral systems are highly regular and easy to process: (Ir)regularity and processing complexity

 \subsection{Processing complexity}

 The DFA can be thought of as a description language used to encode the data (a set of numerals).
-The more complex the description language (the larger the DFA), the easier it is to generate or parse a numeral.
-Drawing on the Minimum Description Length principle \citep{li2008introduction}, \citet{brighton2003simplicity} shows that this quantity could be calculated from the average information required to determine the unique parsing path through the DFA for a given form-meaning pairing.
+The more complex the description language (the larger the DFA), the easier it is to generate or parse a numeral.\footnote{An anonymous reviewer asked if the two measures are actually independent (and hence could trade off each other).
+Impressionistically, the distribution of the baseline languages in Figure \ref{fig:randomsamplecomp} suggests that they are.
+Following the reviewer's advice, we have also provided empirical correlations between regularity, processing complexity and average morphosyntactic complexity in Appendix \ref{sec:correlation}.} Drawing on the Minimum Description Length principle \citep{li2008introduction}, \citet{brighton2003simplicity} shows that this quantity can be calculated from the average information required to determine the unique parsing path through the DFA for a given form-meaning pairing.
 In our case, this pairing simply corresponds to a numeral (the form) as one morpheme refers to only one meaning (e.g., \textit{one} in \textit{twenty one} refers only to `1').
 For instance, in the DFA shown in Figure \ref{fig:simpledfa}, parsing $2*10$ (20) requires going through 4 transitions connecting the states $\lambda{}$ (initial state), $D$, $D*$ and $D*10$, and one would need $\underbrace{log_2(9)}_{\lambda}+\underbrace{log_2(1)+1}_{D}+\underbrace{log_2(1)}_{D*}+\underbrace{log_2(1)+1}_{D*10}$ bits to encode or generate this numeral as a path through the DFA, with each accepting state requiring an extra bit to encode the accepting status.

 Averaging over these bits for all numbers gives the \textit{processing complexity} of generating or parsing a set of numerals using a given DFA.
 Again adapting \citeauthor{brighton2003simplicity}'s (\citeyear{brighton2003simplicity}) scheme, the processing complexity $L(N\mid{}G)$ of recursive numeral grammar $G$ for a set of numbers $N$ is given by: